 Part-time Federal Government employee since 2011

-Shelia has been a resident of Providence Subdivision since 1998 and a Houston resident since 1981.
-Shelia was married to her late Husband James White for 34 years and they have two adult children.
-James served as the President of an Emergency Service Board for many years and shared Shelia’s passion for being involved with their community.
-Their son Daniel lives in Colorado and their daughter Elizabeth lives in clear lake.
+Sheila has been a resident of Providence Subdivision since 1998 and a Houston resident since 1981.
+Shelia was married to her late husband James White for 34 years and they had two adult children.
+James served as the President of an Emergency Service Board for many years and shared Sheila’s passion for being involved in their community.
+Their son Daniel lives in Colorado and their daughter Elizabeth lives in Clear Lake.